- Location: Rhode Island

 An identification card can be used to cash checks, buy liquor, enter bars, board airlines, and check into hotels if you're paying with cash.
 Only Rhode Island residents who don't have a valid driver's license are eligible to receive an identification card.

 You can apply for a non-driver identification card at any Division of Motor Vehicles office.
-The cards are valid for five years and cost $26.50.
-Residents 59 and older receive their identifications cards for free.
+The cards cost $26.50.
+Residents 59 years old and older receive their identifications cards for free.

 To receive a Rhode Island non-driver photo identification card, you must meet the following criteria: